 Once the data center website attracts visitors, it’s time to convert them into leads by collecting their contact information.

 Customer contact information is marketing gold.
 To entice site visitors into providing that information, the website must offer them a free incentive that they would find valuable, such as an eBook, a webinar registration, or a white paper.
-The most useful tools when it comes to converting visitors into prospects include:
+The most useful tools when it comes to converting visitors into prospects include the following:

 - Forms make it easy for visitors to complete and submit their contact details.